-Crazy credit card rewards
+9 unusual credit card rewards and perks

-We all know the standard rewards a good credit card can provide – discounts on gas and groceries, free hotel
+a good credit card can provide: discounts on gas and groceries, free hotel

-stays, free flights (or upgrades and companion tickets),
+stays, free flights (or upgrades and companion tickets) and good ol' cash

 But if you take the time to

-peruse the merchandise and reward packages your points can buy, you may be
+peruse the merchandise and packages your

-surprised at the bounty you're missing out on – from kitschy to luxurious to
+surprised at the bounty you're missing out on -- from kitschy to luxurious to

 Here's a taste of what your points and miles can buy:

 Outdoor adventure.
 Chase Ultimate Rewards program offers endless enticements for thrill seekers.
 You can score a bungee jump in Angeles National Forest in California (7,800 points), take scuba diving lessons in Michigan (7,900 points) or go paragliding in Georgia (10,900 points).
 Capitol One will trade 106,000 miles for a private hot air balloon ride with champagne for two, or 61,000 miles for a tandem skydive from a two-mile altitude.